spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 * Deploy the OIDC Discovery Provider Service
 * Create the required DNS A record to point to the Discovery Provider document
-* Create a sample AWS Identity Policy, policy, role, and S3 bucket
+* Create a sample AWS identity provider, policy, role, and S3 bucket
 * Test access to the S3 bucket

 ## Prerequisites